Yasmine-KOUBAA/FinancialReport/README.md

 # FinancialReport
-Open UiPath Studio
+1- Open UiPath Studio
+2- Go To Team
-clone Repository
+3- Clone Repository
-Run Trigger.xaml
+4- Run Trigger.xaml
-Run Xampp Control panel and start Apache go to http://localhost/FR/home.php (web interface) choose a bank and year and click submit the robot will run and execute the process finally an Excel File will be created
+5- Run Xampp Control panel and start Apache
+6- Go to http://localhost/FR/home.php (web interface)
+7- Choose a bank and year and click submit
+8- The robot will run and execute the process
+9- Finally an Excel File will be created